-Contact: DEPARTMENT OF NATURAL RESOURCES AND CONSERVATION Water Resources Division office in Helena; or local Water Resources Regional Offices (see APPENDIX 2)
+Water Resources Division office in Helena; or local Water Resources

-DEPARTMENT OF NATURAL RESOURCES AND CONSERVATION BOARD OF WATER WELL CONTRACTORS
+BOARD OF WATER WELL CONTRACTORS

-MONTANA TECH OF THE UNIVERSITY OF MONTANA Bureau of Mines and Geology
+MONTANA TECH OF THE UNIVERSITY OF MONTANA

+Bureau of Mines and Geology

 A person planning the drilling, making, construction, alteration, or rehabilitation of one or more water or monitoring wells for underground water must file a license application with the BWWC.
 The application must include verification of one or more years in the water well or monitoring field or equivalent education, experience, or both.